 The impact of being more environmentally friendly will affect everyone living on this planet.
 What you do individually might seem small, but all of us doing something is a huge step to creating a world that provides everything we need now, and long into the future.

 Thank you for reading this month’s blog.
-To find out more about our ferrous metal recycling services, get in touch with our team today.
+To find out more about our ferrous metal recycling services and general scrap metal recycling services, get in touch with our team today.
 Give us a call on 01295 710 223 or 07919 561 445 or please fill in the enquiry form on our contact page today.